Sunset illuminating the tall skyscrapers of San Diego in California from Centennial Park in Coronado with artificial water reflection.

 Bio

-Carl DeMaio, 50, was a conservative activist, podcast host, and founder of the Reform California politician action committee.
+Carl DeMaio, 51, is a conservative activist, podcast host and founder of the Reform California politician action committee.
 He was elected to the San Diego City Council in 2008, the first openly gay man to be elected to the council.
 As a council member, he drew the ire of police and firefighters’ unions for efforts to cut public pensions.
 He also helped lead the successful recall of Democratic state Sen. Josh Newman and helped place an unsuccessful proposition to repeal the gas tax in 2018.
-DeMaio lives in San Diego with his husband, who runs a publication relations firm.
+DeMaio lives in San Diego with his husband, who runs a public relations firm.

 Bill Activity